containerum/kdc-docs/content/plugins/containerd.md

 # How to install containerd
 Containerd is one of container runtimes used in Kubernetes.
 Container runtime is software responsible for launching containers.

-It is recommended to use CDK with containerd v1.1.3, but versions 1.0.\*, 1.1.\* are also supported.
+It is recommended to use KDC with containerd v1.1.3, but versions 1.0.\*, 1.1.\* are also supported.

 ## Description
 Containerd is used in the same way as Docker.
 Containerd as a container runtime in Kubernetes allows for the highest performance when launching containers due to the lack of excessive interfaces between Kubelet and the system.